amitkumar70512/BDA_LAB/README.md

 ## Lab 3.
 Perform the following DB operations using Cassandra.
 ###  code: https://github.com/amitkumar70512/BDA_LAB/tree/main/Lab3
 <br/>
-1.Create a keyspace by name Library.
+1.Create a keyspace by name Library.       <br/>
-2. Create a column family by name Library-Info with attributes
+2. Create a column family by name Library-Info with attributes<br/>
-               ------------------    Stud_Id Primary Key,
+                     (Stud_Id Primary Key,
                      Counter_value of type Counter,
                      Stud_Name, Book-Name, Book-Id,
-                     Date_of_issue
+                     Date_of_issue) .<br/>
-3. Insert the values into the table in batch.
+3. Insert the values into the table in batch.<br/>
-4. Display the details of the table created and increase the value of the counter
+4. Display the details of the table created and increase the value of the counter.<br/>
-5. Write a query to show that a student with id 112 has taken a book “BDA” 2 times.
+5. Write a query to show that a student with id 112 has taken a book “BDA” 2 times.     <br/>
-6. Export the created column to a csv file
+6. Export the created column to a csv file.      <br/>
-7. Import a given csv dataset from local file system into Cassandra column family
+7. Import a given csv dataset from local file system into Cassandra column family.<br/>

 <br/>
 🔲🔲🔲🔲